 LinkedIn is a great tool for ‘connecting’ (networking) with recruiters, potential employers, and colleagues of the past or present.
 You can also research or ‘follow’ companies you’d like to work for.
 When selecting for interview, many employers like to look at your LinkedIn profile.
 So if you don’t have a profile, you could be missing out.

-- Read our blog-post: ‘Are you getting the most from your LinkedIn profile?’
+- Read our blog-post: ‘Perfecting your LinkedIn profile?’

 - Take a look at the helpful advice for students provided by LinkedIn (including tips on creating a profile or building relationships).

-- Make sure you use an appropriate photograph for your profile, spend time filling in each section and check everything carefully.
+- Make sure you use an appropriate photograph, spend time filling in each section of your profile and check everything carefully.

 - Employers will research you, so maintain a professional online presence (Have a clean-up and hide inappropriate Facebook pictures, political rants, objectionable Tweets and so-on.)